 Viser innførsler relatert til tittel, forfatter og emneord.

-Matamoros Pineda, Jennifer (Master thesis; Mastergradsoppgave, 2016-05-23)The isolated condition in which many indigenous peoples live in the Amazon magnifies their vulnerability to human rights violations and abuses, and challenge the states, as duty bearers, to guarantee and protect fundamental ...
+Matamoros Pineda, Jennifer (Master thesis; Mastergradsoppgave, 2016-05-23)The isolated condition in which many indigenous peoples live in the Amazon magnifies their vulnerability to human rights violations and abuses, and challenge the states, as duty bearers, to guarantee and protect fundamental human rights for peoples who do not want to be part of state zones.
+This dissertation pursues to analyse how the implementation of the existing human rights legal framework and ...

 Nazeer, Amjad (Master thesis; Mastergradsoppgave, 2011-05-29)Abstract Persecution of religious minorities is structurally and institutionally embedded in Pakistan.
 With every passing decade the situation has turned even worse.
-Multiple acts and attitudes of discrimination could ...
+Multiple acts and attitudes of discrimination could be observed but Anti-blasphemy Laws proved instrumental to commit violence and exercise severe injustices against minorities, Christians in particular.
+Untrue accusations and ...